 Please note that deposits are only available with our New Proposal Editor and for services with a Fixed Price Type.

-You will see a Deposit preset in the Services step in the New Proposal Editor.
+You will see a Deposit preset in the Services step in the New Proposal Editor and also when editing a billing rule!

 When you add a service with a fixed price to this billing rule, you will see the price for that service split evenly across two billing events.